PasaOpasen/py-env-parser/README.md

 ## About

 This small package provides an ability of easy setting/overriding Python variables from environment.
-It is expected that u will use to override your configuration data without changing configuration files itself, what is especially useful for containers-oriented applications.
+It is expected that u will use it to override your configuration data without changing configuration files itself, what is especially useful for containers-oriented applications.

 ## Syntax